-- 3. selection of topics based on the users' information needs and search behavior.
+- 3. Selection of topics based on the users' information needs and search behavior.
 Topics are created from queries sampled from a query log of an operational web archive.
-These queries represent real and diverse information needs. - 4. development of several and diversified retrieval algorithms to match and rank document versions for each topic.
-These algorithms should contemplate topical and temporal features to explore both search dimensions. - 5. aggregation of all top-k versions returned by each retrieval algorithm for each topic, ignoring the redundant versions.
+These queries represent real and diverse information needs. - 4.
+Development of several and diversified retrieval algorithms for matching and ranking document versions for each topic.
+These algorithms should contemplate topical and temporal features to explore both search dimensions. - 5.
+Aggregation of all top-k versions returned by each retrieval algorithm for each topic into a version pool, ignoring the redundant versions.
 The aggregated versions have their timestamps within the search interval of interest specified on topics.
-The versions with timestamps outside the interval are ignored, since they are considered temporally not relevant.
-In the end, we obtain the version pool. - 6. manual assessment of all versions in the pool by a set of judges according to the user's information need defined in each topic.
-The set of judges assign a topical degree of relevance taking into account the goals of the user community when using a web archive.
-All versions in the pool are within the search interval and, thus, are assumed as temporally relevant. - 7. automatic assessment of all versions of a document d with a version $v{t_i}^d$ manually assessed.
-Each version $v{t_j}^d$ of d receives the same topical relevance degree given to $v{t_i}^d$ if their implicit relevance can be inferred (i.e. if they are redundant).
+The versions with timestamps outside the interval are ignored, since they are considered temporally not relevant. - 6.
+Manual assessment of all items in the version pool by a set of judges according to the user information need defined for each topic.
+The information needs are defined taking into account the characteristics of the user community when using a web archive.
+All versions in the pool are within the search interval and, thus, are assumed as temporally relevant. - 7.
+Automatic assessment of all versions of a document d with a manually assessed version $v{t_i}^d$.
+Each version $v{t_j}^d$ of d receives the same topical relevance degree given to $v{t_i}^d$ if their relevance can be inferred (i.e. if they are redundant).